NewRussiaCC Logo

 The American cast starts rehearsing at the Golub theater.

-Milya and SergejRachelOn January 12 the American cast had preliminary dress rehearsing in the Neil and Jane Golub Theater with focus on costume issues.
+Milya and SergejRachelOn January 12 the American cast had preliminary dress rehearsing in the Neil and Jane Golub Theater with a focus on costume issues.
 This is an opportunity to correct any remaining costume and tech issues.

 Tech Rehearsal